Askeran17/footbrazil/README.md

 This project was developed using the agile methodology.
 Necessary goals and priorities were well defined throughout the project.
 In addition, labels were used to define the priority of each user story.

 Visitors can read posts and view video but not to add a comment under this.
 Registred users can add a comment under posts.
 Administrator of site can adding, updating & deleting comments.
+When user stories were completed, they were moved from the To Do via Progress to Done list.

 ### Design